 People have different philosophies on this and there is no one right answer.
 But know this: wheeled suitcases can be a pain to drag over cobblestone sidewalks and up and down subway staircases.
 Heavy backpacks can be a pain too, literally and figuratively, but many students prefer them to a suitcase (choose one with an internal frame to save your shoulders).
 Know that: 1. you will be responsible for carrying your own luggage, 2. we sometimes will be walking many blocks with the luggage, 3. stairs may be involved, 4. you’ll have to get your luggage onto trains and buses.
 (I have this, FWIW.)

 What should I pack?

 Based on the above, you may be able to guess my answer: as little as possible.
 You can see a packing list here.
-You will be able to do laundry at the dorms in Malmo, which makes a huge difference.
+You will be able to do laundry, which makes a huge difference.
 Travel expert Rick Steves offers advice on packing smart here.

 What will the weather be like?

-The average temperature in May will be in the mid-50s to mid-60s.
-We will likely see a day or two of rain as well.
+The temperature in May/June will range from the mid-50s to low-70s.
+We will likely see a day or two of rain as well, and we don’t tend to change our plans if it rains.
 Note the layers from previous years.
 I’m always cold so I bring a light puffy coat like this.

 Should I pack my passport in my checked bag?